Grantee: New Charter University

 To do so, they offer all classes online, eliminating the need for brick-and-mortar classrooms, and hire faculty whose focus is entirely on supporting and teaching students based on their individual learning needs.
 Degrees are centered on outcomes, not credit hours, so students move on as soon as they demonstrate mastery.
 Tuition is based on a monthly subscription model that includes textbooks.

 Although the goal is to increase access, quality and support are also important considerations.
 Students access all course modules through an online learning environment that includes interactive dashboards driven by performance data.
-At any moment they—and their faculty advisors—can get a quick snapshot of their standing in a particular course and any areas of concern.
+At any moment they—and their faculty advisors—can get a quick snapshot of their "readiness score," an indication of their mastery of any given subject, their standing in a particular course, and any areas of concern.
 The interface includes specific, actionable advice that can be delivered to advisors or students.

 The interface also encourages peer-to-peer collaboration and learning through discussion forums and social media tools.
 The goal is to help students move quickly and through a path personalized to their individual needs, without sacrificing engagement and peer interaction.